bridge-core/bridge-core.github.io/content/docs/plugin-docs/json/presetsv2.md

 - The Variables injected to the file

 The template file name is a string that will include the file name and the extension of the file name such as `.json` or `.lang` that will be created or expanded.
 The file path will define where the specified template file will be created.
-If the file is supposed to be expanded the path need to define what file its expanding for example `RP/texts/en_US.lang`.
+If the file is supposed to be expanded the path need to define what file it's expanding.
+Example: `RP/texts/en_US.lang`.
-The variables that will be included in the specified template file will also need to be "Injected" so bridge. knows what variables need to be replaced with their corresponding values
+The variables that will be included in the specified template file will also need to be "injected" so bridge. knows what variables need to be replaced with their corresponding values